TheBugFather/Shellcode-Generator/README.md

 The modules use should be included in the Python3 default installation.

 ## Installation
-- python3 & objdump are directly installed with Linux apt package manager if not already installed.
-- Run setup.py <env name> to build virtual environment.
+- Run the setup.py script to build a virtual environment and install all external packages in the created venv.

+> Example:<br>
+> python3 setup.py "venv name"

 - Once virtual env is built traverse to the Scripts directory in the environment folder just created.
 - In the Scripts directory, execute the "activate" script to activate the virtual environment.